 The principals are still here, but brought into the twenty-first century stripped of the slapstick while fully immersed in the day-to-day immediacy of survival, not to mention distrust of each other.
 Things aren't as they seem--at all.

-I've written the prologue and two chapters.
+I've written the prologue and four chapters.
 I'll be starting a new chapter soon, so I thought I'd get started posting what I've already got.

 Approximately 1,100 nautical miles SSW of Hilo, Hawaii